 About the author:

-Hardik Oza is a marketing practitioner with more than 9 years experience.
+Hardik Oza is a marketing practitioner with more than 9 years of experience.
 He helps companies to grow their businesses.
-He shares his thoughts on additional publications like SEMrush, Search Engine People, and Social Media Today and few more.
+He shares his thoughts on additional publications like SEMrush, Search Engine People, and Social Media Today, and a few more.
 Follow him on Twitter @Ozaemotion.